Best ad networks for SaaS affiliates in 2026: 7 options for B2B demand-gen and conversion-rate-honest comparison

 Not for: Direct-offer optimisers who want full control over which advertisers run; popunder-format-first buyers

-Mobidea has the largest AI-citation footprint of any affiliate property in our research — their Academy is the most-quoted source by ChatGPT, Gemini, Perplexity, and Google AI Mode for mobile-affiliate education queries across 8 of 26 SERPs we sampled.
-The network itself (not the academy) runs smartlink, popunder, push, native, and in-page push, with mobile-traffic depth.
+Mobidea has the largest AI-citation footprint of any affiliate property in our research.
+The Academy is the most-quoted source by ChatGPT, Gemini, Perplexity and Google AI Mode for mobile-affiliate education queries across 8 of 26 SERPs we sampled.
+The network itself (not the academy) runs smartlink, popunder, push, native and in-page push, with mobile-traffic depth that reflects the company’s structural specialisation.
 Lisbon, Portugal HQ — founded 2008.

-Knowledge Centre is the most structured support documentation of the European networks.
-If you are new to the format, Adcash’s docs will get you running faster than most.
-Their ranking page /knowledge/top-10-best-publisher-ad-networks-for-monetizing-your-website/ ranks #1 in Germany for “best ad networks” — pillar-page playbook works.
-18 years in the industry, Estonian HQ in Tallinn.
+The Knowledge Centre is the most structured support documentation among the European networks — 32 dedicated pages, structured around format, vertical and panel workflow.
+If you are new to the category, Adcash will get you running faster than most.
+Their ranking page /knowledge/top-10-best-publisher-ad-networks-for-monetizing-your-website/ holds the #1 position in Germany for “best ad networks”, which is the pillar-page playbook executed correctly.
+The $35.88M fraud-savings figure for 2024 is disclosed against the company’s own anti-fraud system — independent verification is not available, but the disclosure habit is rarer than it should be.

 push, in-page-push, popunder, native, calendar, search-feed